pablogpz/Musicosa-AutoTools/Musicosa Runner/README.md

 ### Environment

-See `.env.example` to provide the mandatory env vars
+See `.env.example` to provide the mandatory environment variables

 ## Configuration